 The sequence of keys in a set is unspecified because the hashing function used to index the keys is likely to yield different sequences depending on the implementation.

-The order of sort of a list of sets, using list.sort(), is undefined when applied to a list of sets that depend on total ordering such as min(), max(), and sorted().
+Python sets are unordered and unindexed, thus cannot be sorted.
+Thus, any attempt to sort them has unspecified behaviour.
+In addition, other functions that depend on order, such as min(), max(), and sorted() have unspecified behaviour over sets.

 When creating persisting objects, if an exception is raised then an unspecified number of bytes may have already been written to the file.

-if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation or the environment that the program is executing under:

-a = 1

-b = 2-1

-print(a == b, a is b) #=> (True, ?)
+If pickling …

+Use of the id() function needs documentation.

 Python uses string Interning which is a process of storing only one copy of each distinct string value (up to 4096 characters in length) in memory.
 For efficiency reasons, whether a string will be interned and the interning mechanism that Python uses for strings and integers varies depending on object characteristics.
 For example, when a copy of a string that meets certain characteristics is created in Python, the copy points to the same object as the original:

 a = 'SimpleStringWithOnlyASCIILetters_Digits123_And_Underscores' b = 'SimpleStringWithOnlyASCIILetters_Digits123_And_Underscores' print(a == b, a is b) #=> True True